 All companies must convert resources (labor, materials, money, information, and so forth) into goods or services.
-Some companies, such as Apple, convert resources into tangible products-iPhones, iPods, Macs.
+Some companies, such as Apple, convert resources into tangible products-Macs, iPhones, iPods, iPads.
 Others, such as hospitals, convert resources into intangible products-health care.
 The person who designs and oversees the transformation of resources into goods or services is called an operations manager5.
 This individual is also responsible for ensuring that products are of high quality.